Use this list to check off the items you've completed and print a copy to take with you as you finish the remaining tasks.

 Verification of your health plan coverage.

-You will be asked to provide the name of the insurance company, your member ID number, and group number when you register for classes.
+Keep your health insurance information up-to-date.
 If you register for more than six eligible credits and you do not provide your insurance information, you will be charged for the University's Student Health Benefit Plan.

 Know your class standing (academic level).